wo3kie/cxxDojo/README.md

 **8. barrier.cpp**
 Implement a barrier synchronization method

-From Wiki, A barrier for a group of threads or processes in the source code means any thread/process must stop at this point and cannot proceed until all other threads/processes reach this barrier.
+From [Wiki](https://en.wikipedia.org/wiki/Barrier_(computer_science)), A barrier for a group of threads or processes in the source code means any thread/process must stop at this point and cannot proceed until all other threads/processes reach this barrier.